kylesoni/Measuring-the-M-sigma-relation/README.md

 ## Introduction

 Previous studies of elliptical galaxies and bulges in spiral galaxies have shown evidence that they contain supermassive blackholes at their center.
-Moreover, an important relationship which correlates the mass of the supermassive black holes to the velocity dispersion of stars in the surrounding galactic bulge has been discovered, often known as the M-$\sigma$ relation [1].
+Moreover, an important relationship which correlates the mass of the supermassive black holes to the velocity dispersion of stars in the surrounding galactic bulge has been discovered, often known as the M-σ relation [1].
 This relation is significant because it provides insights into the co-evolution of galaxies and their central black holes.
 It also helps with galaxy classification and cosmology, fitting our understanding of galaxies into a larger cosmological framework.

 The relation has been estimated many times, structured as a linear relationship between $\text{log}(M_{BH})$ and $\text{log}(\sigma)$ of the form [1]

 $$\text{log}(M_{BH}/M_\odot) = b + m \text{log}(\sigma / 200 \text{ km s$^{-1}$})$$

 In this report, I will perform Bayesian analysis on 51 mass and $\sigma$ measurements to compare my calculation for this relation with previous work.